fosslight/hub-guide-en/tips/2_project/1_project_status_bar.md

 # Top Status Bar

-The top status bar of the project allows you to easily check the current status of the project and navigate to each stage.
+The top status bar of the project allows you to easily check the current status and navigate to each stage.

 > **Note**
-> Distribution is an LGE-only feature.
+> Distribution is a LGE-only feature.

 - You can check the status of the project.
 Here are some examples:
   - Progress (Distribution):